 FactSet revenues are derived from month-to-month subscriptions to services known as workstations (also referred to as users), content and applications.
-At the option of each investment management client, FactSet services may be paid either in commissions from securities transactions or in cash.
+Investment management clients may pay for FactSet services either in commissions from securities transactions or in cash.
 To facilitate the payment for services in commissions, the Company's wholly owned subsidiary, FactSet Data Systems, Inc. ("FDS"), is a member of the National Association of Securities Dealers, Inc. and is a registered broker-dealer under Section 15 of the Securities and Exchange Act of 1934.
 Services paid in commissions are derived from securities transactions introduced and cleared on a fully disclosed basis through a designated clearing broker.
 That is, a client paying subscription charges on a commission basis directs the clearing broker to credit the commission on the transaction to FDS at the time the client executes a securities transaction.
 Clients may also direct commissions to unrelated third party brokers and request that cash be transmitted to FactSet to pay for its services.